Silent Memory Loom is an installation canceling noise, isolating and

 revealing the original acoustic ambience of a room.
 It is a work about

-absence and resonance.
 Short moments of near-silence which happen in the dying moments of a

 sound are recorded onto a half-hour tape loop.
 Within a noisy